-All potential users, no matter what their ability, age or sex can easily enter the Bernard Street Tesco Express foodstore and carry out their grocery shopping.
+All potential users, no matter what their ability, age or sex can easily enter the Tesco Express foodstore and carry out their grocery shopping.

-Whilst alterations to provide a modern and more attractive shopfront and signage are being proposed, the general layout of the shopfront including maintenance of the two existing access-points, is to be retained.
+Whilst alterations to provide a modern and more attractive shopfront and signage are being proposed, the general layout of the shopfront including maintenance of the existing access-point, is to be retained in its current location.

 The new entrance doors would provide a level access to the store and therefore is accessible to all including those less able-bodied.
-Both entrances would be double doors to allow ease of access.
+These would be double doors to allow ease of access.

-The doors would be full height automatic doors which would meet DDA requirements and facilitate uncomplicated access and egress without the need to negotiate handles etc. The internal layout of the store is dealt with under building regulations and is elaborated within the generic access statement.
+The doors are full height automatic doors which would meet DDA requirements and facilitate uncomplicated access and egress without the need to negotiate handles etc. The internal layout of the store is dealt with under building regulations and is elaborated within the generic access statement.